Controlling Allergens: Dust Mites

 Have as little carpeting as possible.

-Enclose your mattress, box spring, and pillows in allergy-proof casings.
-These are available by mail order and in some stores.
+Cover your mattress, box spring, and pillows in allergy-proof casings.

 Wash sheets, blankets, and mattress pads every

-Each week, have your home dusted with a damp cloth and vacuumed.
+Dust your home every week with a damp cloth.
+Vacuum once a week.
 Use HEPA (high efficiency particulate air) filters or double-ply bags in the vacuum cleaner.
+Or, use a vacuum designed to lessen allergens.

-If someone else can’t dust and vacuum for you, take your medication before doing these tasks.
-Wearing a filter mask may help.
+If someone else can’t dust and vacuum for you, wearing a filter mask may help.

-Dust mites need humid (damp) air to live.
-Use a dehumidifier to reduce air moisture by 50%.
-Don’t use humidifiers, vaporizers, or evaporative (swamp) coolers.
+Dust mites need moist air to live.
+Use a dehumidifier to reduce air moisture.
+Don’t use humidifiers, or vaporizers.